 Combinations of pond plants for container ponds:

-Every container pond needs a similar combination of pond plants as a full sized pond ie:
+Every container pond needs a similar combination of pond plants to a full sized pond:

 2. Surface cover plants to shade the water and give stability to the water temperature as well as producing interesting textures or flowers